jpacg/awesome-stars/README.md

 ## Swift

+- [TBXark/rmtrash](https://github.com/TBXark/rmtrash) - rmtrash is a small utility that will move the file to macOS's Trash rather than obliterating the file (as rm does).
 - [buresdv/Cork](https://github.com/buresdv/Cork) - A fast GUI for Homebrew written in SwiftUI
 - [exelban/stats](https://github.com/exelban/stats) - macOS system monitor in your menu bar
 - [Ranchero-Software/NetNewsWire](https://github.com/Ranchero-Software/NetNewsWire) - RSS reader for macOS and iOS.